SpayVA Changing Grant Process

 “I am so delighted that the Virginia Federation of Humane Societies, through its SpayVA program can support spay/neuter efforts in the Commonwealth.
 I am especially excited about this new approach to grant making by SPAYVA.
 In order for our efforts to be effective, it is vital that we constantly evaluate programming needs and use available resources wisely for the greatest impact.
 VFHS members all across the state are delivering critical services to their communities and it is a privilege to be able to support that great work however and whenever we can.” – Debra Griggs, VFHS President

 “The Martinsville Henry County SPCA has been blessed to receive conference grant funding from SpayVA over the past three years.
 Without this program, several hundred animals would not have received their spay/neuter surgeries, further contributing to the overpopulation of animals in Virginia and needless euthanasia.
 This to us has been a greater impact than just the numbers we have reported.
 It is a movement toward NO-Kill success and overall the right thing to do.
 We are thrilled for the SpayVA new grant process, and wish it, along with all Virginia spay/neuter programs, much success.” ~ Donna Belcher , Spay Neuter Coordinator for MHCSPCA.

 In previous years VFHS has been able to award grants to member organizations for spay/neuter services and programs in an effort to decrease intake in shelters across our state.
 In the past 3 years, $53,500 has been awarded to qualified member organizations and over 1,200 animals were spayed/neutered as a result.
-In 2016, a total of $19,500 was awarded to 29 member organizations and over 400 animals were helped.